zanewzxie/fMRI_routine/README.md

 # fMRI_routine

-Analysis protocols, scripts, and notes for fMRI data analysis.
+Analysis protocols, scripts, and notes for fMRI data.